josve/cleaning/README.md

 Finally we compute the mean of all measurements grouped by subject and activity, ignoring the origin column and we write the result to a file called tidy.txt in the current directory.

+CodeBook.md

+This file describes the operations performed and the variables in the result data set.